MostroP2P/mostro/book/src/take_sell.md

 ## Buyer sends LN invoice

-The buyer sends a nip 04 evento to Mostro with the LN invoice, in case the order has a fixed sats amount, the buyer can we skip the previous step, here the unencrypted content of the event:
+The buyer sends a nip 04 event to Mostro with the lightning invoice, the action should be the same the buyer just received in the last message from Mostro (`AddInvoice`), here the unencrypted content of the event:

 ```json
 {